3000GT

 OR - if you have already chosen who will plan your build or do the work or be your 'go-to-guy' - be warned that the worst thing you can do is keep consulting other people (eg: the internet) and making comments to him/them that "so and so says this" or "I read that this should be that" or whatever.
 Around about the 5th or 6th time you might be invited to go ahead and have so and so do your build.
 Too many cooks in the kitchen can get, at the least, annoying.
 Not to say you cannot or should not ask questions but once you make your decision on your build don't go continuing to make changes or change your mind because you read something or someone said something random.
 Doing that will cost you more money (just like making changes to the blueprints in building a home) and you will, eventually if it keeps up, begin to piss off your builder or go-to-guy.
 This same sort of advice goes for machine shops too.
 If you don't trust them 100% then why are you having them do the work?
 Choose someone you trust and don't second guess them every time you surf the internet!

-A little inquisitive questioning and wanting to learn is fine but second guessing your builder or quoting the internet or other builders will get old really quick!
+A little inquisitive questioning and wanting to learn is fine but second guessing your builder or quoting the internet or other builders will get old for them really quick!

 In summary my advice is: choose someone that has the proven background and experience for what you are wanting to do.
 Someone that has been successful at the same type of build or look or budget that you want.
 Then sit down with them.
 Plan it out.
 Do this BEFORE you spend money!
 If they are not close to you in physical distance then as a minimum use the phone to discuss your build.